 » Creditors Remedies, Ohio State Bar Association, 2010.

 Al is a Consumer Committee member of the American Bankruptcy Institute and serves as Legislative Committee Chair of the American Legal Financial Network.
 He is a member of the Commercial Law League of America, an associate member of the National Association of Bankruptcy Trustees and a Creditors Auxiliary member of the National Association of Chapter 13 Trustees.
-Al is also a member of the American Bankers Association, the national Mortgage Bankers Association, DBA International, the Northern Ohio Credit Association, the Ohio State Bar Association and the Cleveland Metropolitan Bar Association.
+Al is also a member of the American Bankers Association, the national Mortgage Bankers Association, RMA International, the Northern Ohio Credit Association, the Ohio State Bar Association and the Cleveland Metropolitan Bar Association.